CodingMirec/LibraryManagementSystem/README.md

     1. Make sure you have configured your database settings in the `appsettings.json` file.
     (Don't change the connection string to use the hosted database).
     2. Start the API project using `dotnet run` (from the `LibraryManagementSystem.API` directory).
+    3. Swagger is accessible from root, Hangfire dashboard access by /hangfire
 * **Running Tests:**
     1. Execute the integration tests using `dotnet test` (from the `LibraryManagementSystem.IntegrationTests` directory).
     2. Run the unit tests using `dotnet test` (from the `LibraryManagementSystem.UnitTests` directory).